 The game itself is being developed in the Unity game engine.
 You can find what version of Unity we use and instructions on setting up our project on our GitHub contributing guide.

 - SS3D - the game itself, and some documents.

 - CentCom - central communications server, which manages user registration, authentication, and character storage, similar to what Byond is to SS13.

 For any other questions, concerns, or unsolicited advice, just ask around on the discord and someone will likely help you out.

-Feel free to help on any of our three repos as they could all use your help, but since most of you are here to help with the game itself, visit our SS3D code board for a task (the ones in the available column are ones you can start on).
+Feel free to help on any of our 3 repositories as they could all use your help, but since most of you are here to help with the game itself, visit the SS3D Issues page and use the labels to help find a task you are interested in.

 3D modeling tasks:

-We recommend using Blender v2.8 or newer as it’s free and open-source like the game we are making and thus is easily accessible by most people and as a result our modeler’s kit is mostly designed for use with Blender.
+We recommend using Blender v2.8 or newer as it’s free and open-source (like the game we are making) thus it’s easily accessible by most people, and as a result our modeler’s kit is mostly designed for use with Blender.

 Start by deciding on a task from our animations board.
 If it’s related to the character rig, we have a Character Animation Kit v1.0 but it’s currently only set up for Maya users, although you can use Blender to animate too.

 We currently do not have any guides for 2D art, but you can visit our 2D board to find a task to work on.